 Back in August, Chris Pendleton announced the Beta for our Bing Maps WPF control.
-Today, Bing Maps moves beyond Silverlight and AJAX with the new native WPF Control, which enables you to build interactive tools for visualizing geographical data on the desktop.
+Today, Bing Maps moves beyond our prior offerings to the new native WPF Control, which enables you to build interactive tools for visualizing geographical data on the desktop.

-“The two main alternatives to Bing Maps with WPF are Bing Maps AJAX in a Web application and Bing Maps Silverlight.
+“The two main alternatives to Bing Maps with WPF are Bing Maps in a Web application and Bing Maps REST services.
 I’ve used — and like — all three approaches, but I really like Bing Maps with WPF.
 It gives you the combined power of Bing Maps and the WPF programming model, with the convenience of the C# language.

 I’ve found Bing Maps with WPF especially useful when I have to deal with very large data sets.
 In those scenarios, Bing Maps with WPF was much faster than Web-based alternatives, and it allowed me to effectively handle SQL databases with millions of records, and to display thousands of data points in real time.”